Find delay between two signals

 Another typical use of this block is to determine how to align the boundaries of frames with the boundaries of codewords or other types of data blocks.
 Delays describes when such alignment is necessary and also illustrates, in the Aligning Words of a Block Code discussion, how to use the Find Delay block to solve the problem.

 The next example illustrates how to tell when the Correlation window length is not sufficiently large.
 Load this model by typing doc_find_delay_example at the command prompt.

-then displays the output of the Find Delay block in a scope.
-If the Correlation
+model then displays the output of the Find Delay block in a scope.
+If the

-that the calculated delay is not constant over time, as you can see
+scope shows that the calculated delay is not constant over time, as you can see in